 Nothing in these Terms excludes or restricts liability for:

-4.8.1.
-Death or personal injury cause by breach of duty;
+6.9.1.
+Death or personal injury caused by breach of duty;

 We believe the limitations on our liability we have set out are reasonable having regard to the availability and cost of professional indemnity insurance and possible changes in its availability and cost in the future but should you consider them inappropriate we invite you to discuss the limits with us and we will then investigate the options for you, including the option of providing further cover at additional cost.